Summer Step Up

 United Way’s Role:

-United Way will provide on-the-ground technical assistance and project management across communities.
-United Way staff will work closely with community leaders to convene partners, design the program, and provide facilitation, coaching, and technical assistance based on the specific needs of the proposed program.
-United Way will contract with the community partners to provide funding to support the efforts of the Summer Step-Up Program.
+United Way is providing on-the-ground technical assistance and project management across communities.
+United Way staff is working closely with community leaders to convene partners, design the program, and provide facilitation, coaching, and technical assistance based on the specific needs of the proposed program.
+United Way is contracting with the community partners to provide funding to support the efforts of the Summer Step Up Program.

-Please contact Sarah Link, Vice President of Community Impact at United Way of Massachusetts Bay, at firstname.lastname@example.org or 617-624-8155 with questions.
+For more information, please contact Sarah Link, Vice President of Community Impact at United Way of Massachusetts Bay, at firstname.lastname@example.org or 617-624-8155.

 - Diversity, Equity, and Inclusion

 - Staff Leadership